 This is the page for all my resources and documents for the book of Second Thessalonians.
 The first section contains documents that survey the entire book.
+The second section has a survey video lecture covering the entire book.
 The next section is broken down by each passage.
+Click the label of any document or video to expand for access.
 Click the label of any passage to expand for access to documents and information about each individual passage.
-In each section, you can also click to see a detailed, annotated outline of that section.
+In each section, you can also click to see a detailed, annotated outline of this section.
 Feel free to use and distribute any information you find helpful as long as you give credit where appropriate.

 General Documents